You may be wondering why dogs lick you, what are the reasons behind this behavior, and how it can be stopped if it becomes excessive.

-Licking, whether it be due to natural instinct or due to an underlying issue, may be seen as unwanted or even abnormal behavior to humans.
+Licking, whether it be due to natural instinct or due to an underlying issue, may be seen as unwanted or even abnormal behavior by humans.

 Owners have to be mindful of the fact that, although they may not mind the licking behavior, their friends/family may not be so keen on the idea of a wet, slobbery tongue on their skin, welcoming them at the door.

-If you have an open wound or any wound for that matter, it is advisable that you do not let your dog lick it as a wound is the easiest way for bacteria to enter the human body and this may result in infection.
+If you have an open wound, it is advisable that you do not let your dog lick it or the skin around it.
+A wound is the easiest way for bacteria to enter the human body, and this could result in infection.

 Saliva from a dog may not be a cause for concern in a healthy individual, but it may be a serious issue for those with a compromised immune system.

 So, the next time your dog goes in for a slobbery lick, try to understand why your dog is performing such a behavior.